One of Varanasi's holy men |

 Due to past Muslim invasions which left hundreds of Buddhist monuments and monasteries in ruins, as well as the overbearing influence of Hinduism, Buddhism has come to have a very weak presence in India.

-date back to 5 A. D. They used to be monasteries
+Buddhist monks meditating in the ruins of Sarnath which date back to 5 A. D. They used to be monasteries which were torn down by the Muslim invaders. |

 It was a sad, unnerving experience to see how this has manifested in such an obvious manner, but I also realized how these circumstances are really not specific to Buddhism at all.
 It is amazing how far religion can deviate from its original teachings, after all, didn’t Islam, Judaism, and Christianity all stem from the same teachings of Abraham?